fieldtrip/website/development/replicate_functionality_of_mne_software.md

 {% include image src="/assets/img/development/replicate_functionality_of_mne_software/mgz_csf.jpg" width="400" %}

 This segmentation is not the same what MNE does with the help of FS.
 In order to make BEM meshes, one should create a volume that contains the brain, the brain with (or until) the skull and the entire head until the skin.
 For creating BEM meshes, I have followed this script: \[[example:create_bem_headmodel_for_eeg|Create BEM headmodel for EEG]].
 This script needs a proper documentation because it is difficult to figure out to what one should attend during creating the brain, skin, skull volumes. :
-There are no FT functions for creating meshes, but the matlab image processing toolbox is used.
+There are no FT functions for creating meshes, but the MATLAB image processing toolbox is used.
 It takes time to create the meshes.

 #### Comparing BEM meshes